prowe/dotNetCoreDemo/blog.md

 }
 ```

 The ModelState check at the beginning of the method determines if validation has passed.
-We can add validation rules to our model by putting attributes that inherent from [System.ComponentModel.DataAnnotations.ValidationAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.validationattribute(v=vs.110).aspx) including custom classes.
+We can add validation rules by adding any attribute that inherents from [System.ComponentModel.DataAnnotations.ValidationAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.validationattribute(v=vs.110).aspx) to a property on our model.

 We add the Pokemon to the "Set" abstraction that the DbContext provides.
 Then call "SaveChanges" to flush the changes to the DB.
 This call will start a transaction, flush all pending changes to the DB and commit it.
 We should be able to see the SQL executed in the console due to our logging setup from earlier.